Choose The Hartford for Your Nevada Small Business Insurance Needs

 Purchasing a Business Owner’s Policy (BOP) is smart and convenient.
 A BOP combines business liability and business property insurance into one single policy.
 A Business Owner’s Policy helps cover your Nevada business from claims for things like fire, burglary, theft or other covered disasters.
 Nevada businesses can tailor a BOP to help meet their specific needs by adding optional coverages including business interruption insurance, commercial auto insurance and other specialized coverages.
 Your business should consider a BOP if for example:

 - Your business has a physical address, whether it is in your home or an office that is rented or owned, storefront or another workplace.

 - Your business has assets that can be stolen or damaged – this can include digital assets, office furniture, office equipment, customer data, cash or inventory.

-- Your business has the possibility of being sued – this can include false advertising claims or a customer getting injured in your workplace.
+- Your business has the possibility of being sued – this can include a customer getting injured in your workplace.

 Data Breach Insurance

 In addition to a Business Owner’s Policy, businesses in Nevada should consider Data Breach Insurance coverage, especially with so many data centers in Nevada.
 Las Vegas alone has 1.32 million square feet of data center space from 13 providers.3 Data breach and cyber liability insurance helps cover the costs of a data breach for things including legal fees, public relations, identity protection solutions and more.
 To reduce the risk of a civil lawsuit or additional penalties when data loss or theft takes place, a cyber liability or data breach policy can provide access to professional assistance to help your Nevada business manage the breach and comply with both state and federal regulations and laws.
 Here are a few examples of businesses that may benefit from data breach insurance: